-Table 19 and 20 present the results of the threshold analysis of the base-case using a 15-year time horizon and health care system perspective for rucaparib in the recurrent BRCA-mutated population.
-Table 19 presents the unit price and discount needed to obtain the commonly cited cost-effectiveness value thresholds of \$50,000, \$100,000, and \$150,000 per QALY gained.
-Discounts of 50% - 77% would be needed to meet cost-effectiveness thresholds of \$50,000-\$150,000 per QALY gained.
-Table 20 presents a separate survival benchmark scenario to address the limitations described in the base-case findings.
-Specifically, we estimated life-years gained and QALYs gained for rucaparib that would achieve the \$150,000 per QALY cost-effectiveness threshold, assuming the same net price for rucaparib and PLD+C efficacy as in the base-case analysis.
-Estimated life-years gained with rucaparib would need to reach 4.41 (vs. 2.11 in the base-case), and estimated QALYs 2.72 (vs. 1.41 in the base-case), to result in rucaparib reaching the \$150,000 per QALY threshold.
+Table 5.10 presents the results of the threshold analysis of the base-case using a 15-year time horizon and health care system perspective for rucaparib in the recurrent BRCA-mutated population and, separately, the maintenance for platinum-sensitive disease population.
+Table 5.10 presents the unit price and discount needed to obtain the commonly cited cost-effectiveness value thresholds of \$50,000, \$100,000, and \$150,000 per QALY gained.
+For the recurrent BRCA-mutated population, discounts of 50% - 77% would be needed to meet cost-effectiveness thresholds of \$50,000-\$150,000 per QALY gained.
+Discounts of 65% to 91% would be required to achieve thresholds of \$50,000-\$150,000 per QALY in the maintenance therapy population.